How to Read This Handbook

 Neuroscientist or aging researcher

-You need to separate biological representation from intervention evidence.
-Read Neuroscience AI and Brain Foundation Models or Aging and Longevity Biology AI, then Virtual Organisms and Digital Biology, then Benchmarks for Bio AI.
-Neural decoding, brain foundation models, aging clocks, and geroscience models can be useful research instruments without proving that a model understands cognition, healthspan, or organism-level causality.
+Neuroscience and aging researchers can read the relevant organism chapter, then Virtual Organisms and Digital Biology and Benchmarks for Bio AI.
+Neural decoding, brain foundation models, aging clocks, and geroscience models can be useful research instruments without establishing general cognition, healthspan, or organism-level causality.

 Graduate student or early-career researcher